 We handcraft all our wines.
 Careful attention is paid to little details to ensure the best possible wine is made from the grapes nature has given us each year.

-As we wish our customers to enjoy our handcrafted wines without cork taint, we use Stelvin closures for all our table wines including reds, and Zork closures for our Sparklings, which have the added benefit of being resealable.
+As we wish our customers to enjoy our handcrafted wines without cork taint, we use Stelvin closures for all our table wines including reds.

 Enjoy our wine with family and friends, a simple meal or an extravagant feast!